opral/monorepo/rfcs/001-foundational-architecture.md

 **Cons**

-- Monetizing automation becomes harder.
-CI/CD infrastructure providers make the money.
+- No GUI (Graphical User Interface) - but also no GUI limitation of experessiveness.
+- Relying on external CI/CD infrastructure.

 ## Architecture

-The following describes a foundational architecture that is designed to support the components defined above while sharing as much code and business logic as possible.
+The following describes a foundational architecture that is designed to support the components defined above while sharing code and business logic.
 Interestingly, only two questions need to be elaborated, and both go hand-in-hand:

-1. How are messages (translations) stored?
+1. How are messages stored?
-2. How are components configured and orchestrated?
+2. How are components configured to work hand-in-hand?

-### How are messages stored?
+### 1. How are messages stored?

 The common pattern across larger projects is to store messages in dedicated resource files.

-The pattern is easy to implement: Only the paths of the files need to be known.
+The pattern is easy to implement: Only the paths of resource files need to be known.
 A string-based config is sufficient to implement read and write operations by parsing and serializing the resource files.

 _Dedicated resource files pattern:_